How a Fire Extinguisher, an Allergic Reaction, and an ER Visit Improved My Life

 “Oh, we’ll work out something.
 Don’t worry about it.”

-I stepped outside and took a deep breath of Chicago summer air.
+I stepped outside and took a deep breath of the Chicago summer air.
 No sneezing.
 I skipped up the sidewalk and felt free…for about two hours, which was long enough to convince me that I might have finally found someone who could help me.

 The facts of the matter

-The fact that the bar owner who caused my allergic reaction sent me to a healer who helped me was unusual; it remains one of the most ironic experiences of my life.
+The fact that the bar owner who caused my allergic reaction sent me to a healer who helped me was unusual.
+It remains one of the most ironic experiences of my life.

 The big lesson

-Sometimes we need a crisis.
-I learned to be grateful for the fire extinguisher incident because it taught me to ask for help, to take advice, and to try something different.
-It set me on a new path and sparked my interest in the useful plants and alternative medicine which eventually led to a thirty-year career in the health food industry.
+Sometimes we need a crisis to set us on a new path.
+Mine sparked my interest in alternative medicine and herbs, which eventually led to a thirty-year career in the health food industry.